 Early in the show, Thompson asks the audience if they have seen Balloon Boy.
 Then the prop rises from behind a trunk.
 As if by magic, it stops, and hovers at a perfect height where the entire audience can see it.
 “We spent all day on that, right?”
 Thompson says.

-Laughter ripples, including from longtime members of Carrot Top’s crew Lee Lorren and Dan O’Leary, who have seen hundreds of shows over the past 15 years and have witnessed every preposterous bit.
+Laughter ripples, including from longtime members of his crew, Lee Lorren and Dan O’Leary, who have seen hundreds of shows over the past 15 years and have witnessed every preposterous bit.
 They know the frenetic story behind the silver balloon and cardboard doll, which somehow holds its altitude over the next hour.
 It seems the perfect prop.

 Afterward, as the crew begins to haul off the trunks and sweeps the floor of Tic-Tacs, shredded paper and Silly String used in the performance, you look behind that trunk.
 One of the Topper’s stage managers, John Ullon, reaches down and pulls a bottle of Arrowhead water off the stage.
 This is the secret—the balloon, and even tonight’s show, was tied to this bottle, securely in place.

 It is at once laughable and goofy and brilliant, and so very Carrot Top.